deep-assistant/operator/README.md

 # operator
-The UI for efficient AI operations
+The UI for efficient operations with humans and AIs.

 This UI should look like a queue of infinite cards/windows/chats and so on.